 This example examines the Spectral Response analysis of a 2D braced tower frame.
-The geometry is simplified to a wire-frame or stick representation, with each of the structural members being represented by Point and Line features only.
+The geometry is simplified to a wire-frame or stick representation, with each structural member being represented by Point and Line features only.

 The model is comprised of thick beam elements for the concrete column, beam members, and steel diagonal bracing members which have pinned end connections.
 The structure is fully restrained against displacement and rotation at ground level.